 The first step is noise reduction on the RAW file as night photography brings a lot of noise, especially in the darker areas.
 I spend a lot of time removing this noise and any color noise if any.

 Next, I make global changes such as white balance, colors, brightness and contrast etc. Since I always shoot at +1 or +1.5 EV, I bring down the exposure a bit in post processing.
 By doing so I bring out a lot of details in the Milky Way.

 After making the global adjustments, I use the brush tool in Adobe Camera Raw to increase clarity in the Milky Way (note that I don’t apply this clarity to the entire image).

-Finally, I open the image in photoshop to do the rest of the work.
-I won’t go into much more details about this since it’s not the purpose of the article.
+Finally, I open the image in Photoshop to do the rest of the work.
+I won’t go into much more detail about this since it’s not the purpose of the article.
 However, there are many workflows in Photoshop available for further information on this topic.

 Zoom Lens and Star Tracker

 Up until now, I’ve talked about using wide angle lenses for astrophotography but a zoom lens can bring a lot more details than.
 A 50mm or 85mm lens are really useful in certain conditions and they can bring amazing details to the Milky Way.

 In this situation, your camera settings should be different, especially your shutter speed.
 Due to a narrower field of view, movement of the stars due to the Earths rotation become more apparent.
 Depending on the lens you use, a 10-15 second shutter speed would be best.

 My personal favorite gadget in astrophotography is a star tracker.
 From the name of it, you can guess what its purpose is: to track a star.
 Since the Milky Way and the stars are moving due to the earth’s rotation, an image with more than a 30 seconds exposure will begin to blur the stars.